Java News: What are the best improvements in the updates for the new versions SE 8 – SE 17?

 Java SE 10

 Java SE 10 was released by Oracle in March 2018.
-It brought two important changes for developers :
+It brought two important changes for developers:

 OpenJDK

 To make the Java community more Java friendly, Oracle has started promoting OpenJDK binaries as the primary JDK for the future.
-The problem is that if you want to get, for example, extended support for older versions of Java, you have to pay for the services.
+The problem is that if you want to get extended support for older versions of Java, for example, you have to pay for the services.

 Java SE 11